• Skip to primary navigation

 Functions

-This function is called to display the login form.
+This function can be used to display the login form.
 It sets up the heading, some of the HTML to be used, form field information, and ultimately runs the function to assemble the form HTML.
 Upon completion, it returns a string of HTML for the form (see above).

 [view function]